MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-on-windows-server-2016.md

 ## Need to uninstall Microsoft Defender Antivirus?

-If you are using a non-Microsoft antivirus product as your primary antivirus solution, you can either disable Microsoft Defender Antivirus, or set it to passive mode.
+If you are using a non-Microsoft antivirus product as your primary antivirus solution, you can either disable Microsoft Defender Antivirus, or set it to passive mode, as described in the following procedures.

 ### Set Microsoft Defender Antivirus to passive mode

-If you are using Windows Server, version 1803 or Windows Server 2019, you can enable passive mode by setting this registry key:
+If you are using Windows Server, version 1803 or Windows Server 2019, you can set Microsoft Defender Antivirus to passive mode by setting the following registry key:
 - Path: `HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection`
 - Name: `ForceDefenderPassiveMode`
 - Type: `REG_DWORD`